nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 To make a game multiplayer or enable two machines to share the same GameLevel with different players, you would indeed need to introduce a mechanism for communication between the two instances.
 WebSockets are a commonly used technology for real-time bidirectional communication between clients and servers, and they can be a good choice for multiplayer games.

 - Server-Side Logic
-  - Implement a server to manage the game state, including the current GameLevel, player positions, and other relevant data.
+  - Implement a server to manage the game state, including the current game level, player positions, and other relevant data.
   - Use a WebSocket library on the server to handle communication with clients.

 - Client-Side Logic
   - Modify the existing game code on the client to interact with the server via WebSockets.
-  - When a player performs an action (e.g., moves the character), send that action to the server.
+  - When a player acts (e.g., moves the character), send that action to the server.
   - Receive updates from the server, such as the positions of other players, and update the local game state accordingly.

 - Synchronization